 They’re helpful when you have your hands full with kiddos or other gear and can help commuters by bike, bus, or train swoop their groceries for the week.

 Some backpack coolers are also great for day hikes and picnics at faraway alpine lakes.
 Others can be strapped down to a motorcycle, SUP, or raft for multiday and whitewater adventures.

 With surprising complexity, backpack coolers offer a range of capacity, ice retention, and special characteristics to help make your outdoor experience more comfortable and better fueled.

-For more information about backpack coolers and how we tested, check out our buyer’s guide and FAQ at the end of this article.
-Otherwise, scroll through to see all of our recommended buys, or jump to the category you’re looking for:
+For more information about backpack coolers and how we tested them, check out our buyer’s guide and FAQ at the end of this article.
+Looking for a quick overview of each model’s price and features?
+Check out our useful comparison chart.
+Otherwise, scroll through to see all of our recommended buys or jump to the category you’re looking for:

 - Best Overall

 - Best Budget